ashish1139/AmsterdamTech/README.md

 # Look at first few rows of the dataset
 print(rest_df.head())

-# Look at other properties of the dataset
+# Display shape of the dataset
 print(rest_df.shape)

+# Display values of the dataset
 print(rest_df.values)

+# Display columns of the dataset
 print(rest_df.columns)

+# Display index of the dataset
 print(rest_df.index)